 Other Processed Food Alternatives:

-Following are some other fabulous processed food alternative that I think you will find helpful for healthifying your home.
+Following are some other fabulous processed food alternatives that I think you will find helpful for healthifying your home.

 - Sweetener: Any sweetener (healthier or low-carb or otherwise) can be substituted for the low-carb sweetener and/or stevia.
 Read How to Substitute Sweeteners for tips/ratios.
 Vegetable glycerine is another great option.
 If you'd prefer to use only one sweetener for both, that's fine too.

 Yacon syrup or a dash of stevia extract can work too--or even monk extract.

 - Paleo: Use 1/2 - 3/4 the amount of honey or maple syrup for paleo.